 To come down following the same path again, or if you want to extend the walk follow the path to the South.
 This will bring you on a walk parallel to the Cliff Walk below, and bring you towards Greystones.
 The path will veer off to the right and follow it to come out at Windgates on the Bray to Greystones Road.
 Follow the path back to Bray passing Bray Golf Club, keep going straight until Newcourt road, turn right and follow the road till the end then turn right to end up back on the seafront, where you can relax with well-deserved ice cream or cup of coffee in one of the many fine cafés and restaurants.

-Leave no trace (Principal of Outdoor Ethics) please adhere to this code on any outdoor trips.
+Advice to Walkers – Leave no trace (Principal of Outdoor Ethics).
+Please adhere to this code on any outdoor trips:

 Think Safety